 What I’m finding though is that I really like using these in their own right.
 No in place of pasta, but in addition to it, or in applications where I wouldn’t want to use pasta at all.

-What else can you make with a blender?
+What else can you make with a Blackstone?

 - 2 medium zucchini